 The dangers of insufficiently hot water

-Each year in Quebec, close to 100 people are hospitalized for a type of pneumonia caused by bacteria found in domestic water heaters.
+Every year in Quebec, nearly 100 people are hospitalized for a type of pneumonia caused by bacteria found in domestic water heaters.
 This rare strain of pneumonia, known as Legionnaires’ disease, is caused by a bacterium called Legionella.
 The disease mainly affects children, the elderly and those with a weak immune system.
 It can attack the immune system via the respiratory tract, particularly when people are in the shower.

-Legionella bacteria, like many other types of bacteria, breed in stagnant water below 50 degrees Celsius.
-Maintaining the water in your tank at 60 degrees Celsius helps to prevent the proliferation of the bacteria that cause Legionnaires’ disease.
+Legionella, like many other types of bacteria, breed in stagnant water below 50 °C. Maintaining the water in your tank at 60 °C helps to prevent the proliferation of the bacteria that cause Legionnaires’ disease.
 That’s why it’s so important to follow this temperature rule.

-For a long time, it was believed that bleeding your water heater annually would prevent the formation of bacteria and deposits, but today the procedure is deemed ineffective.
-In fact, some plumbers and manufacturers will tell you that bleeding your unit reduces its service life.
+For a long time, it was believed that draining your water heater every year would prevent the formation of bacteria and deposits, but today the procedure is deemed ineffective.
+In fact, some plumbers and manufacturers will tell you that draining your unit reduces its service life.

 The solution?
 Install a temperature regulator.

 To reduce the risk of burns caused by scalding tap water, it’s a good idea to install a temperature controlling device.
-Fixed to the water heater outlet, a thermostatic mixing valve lets you set a constant water temperature, such as 49 degrees Celsius.
-It automatically mixes hot and cold water to achieve the desired temperature.
-The device is compatible with all types of units and, for approximately $150, it reduces the risk of scalding.
+Fixed to the water heater outlet, a thermostatic mixing valve lets you set a constant water temperature, such as 49 °C. It automatically mixes hot and cold water to achieve the desired temperature.
+The device is compatible with all types of units and for approximately $150 it reduces the risk of scalding.

 Point-of-use thermostatic mixing valves are installed on faucet or shower outlets in the kitchen and bathroom.
 They cost between $10 and $50 and must be installed on each fixture.

 Tips for your home